teuben/nemo/docs/source/install.rst

    cat src/scripts/requirements/apt.txt
    cat src/scripts/linux/ubuntu20.04

 where the last ``ubuntu20.04`` file is a more complete list of packages.
+See below for some expanded information on packing.

 Rebuilding